-- 1. Pursue all necessary action, including legal action, to protect the rights and welfare of such children; - 2.
-Pursue legislative advocacy in the best interest of such children; - 3.
-Review policies and procedures relating to any child-serving agency's involvement with such children and make recommendations for improvement; and - 4.
+- 1. Pursue all necessary action, including but not limited to legal action, to protect the rights and welfare of a child under the jurisdiction, control, or supervision of a child-serving agency, a child-caring institution, or a child-placing agency; - 2.
+Pursue legislative advocacy in the best interests of children; - 3.
+Review policies and procedures relating to any child-serving agency's involvement with children and make recommendations for improvement; and - 4.
 Subject to an appropriation of funds, commence and conduct investigations into alleged violations of the rights of a foster parent. - § 2.2-443.
 Victim of child abuse or child neglect; powers of Children's Ombudsman; child fatality cases; investigation. - A. The Ombudsman may do all of the following in relation to a child who may be a victim of child abuse or child neglect, including a child who may have died as a result of suspected child abuse or child neglect: - 1.
 Upon the Ombudsman's own initiative or upon receipt of a complaint, investigate an administrative act that is alleged to be contrary to law or rule; contrary to any policy of the Department, a local department, or a child-placing agency; imposed without an adequate statement of reason; or based on irrelevant, immaterial, or erroneous grounds.
 The Ombudsman has sole discretion to determine if a complaint involves an administrative act. - 2.
 Decide, in the Ombudsman's discretion, whether to investigate an administrative act. - 3.
 Upon the Ombudsman's own initiative or upon receipt of a complaint and subject to an appropriation of funds, investigate an alleged violation of the rights of a foster parent. - 4.
 Except as otherwise provided in this subdivision, access records and reports necessary to carry out the Ombudsman's powers and duties under this chapter to the same extent and in the same manner as provided to the Department.
 The Ombudsman shall be provided access to medical and mental health disorder records in the same manner as access is provided to the Department.
 The Ombudsman may request substance use disorder records if the Ombudsman obtains a valid consent or a court order under 42 C.F.R.
 Part 2.
 In the course of a child fatality investigation, the Ombudsman may access records from the court of jurisdiction, Attorney General, prosecuting attorney, or any attorney retained by the Department or local department and reports from a county child fatality review team to the same extent and in the same manner as provided to the Department or local department under state law. - 5.
 Request a subpoena from a court requiring the production of a record or report necessary to carry out the Ombudsman's duties and powers, including a child fatality investigation.
 If the person to whom a subpoena is issued fails or refuses to produce the record or report, the Ombudsman may petition the court for enforcement of the subpoena. - 6.
 Hold informal hearings and request that individuals appear before the Ombudsman and give testimony or produce documentary or other evidence that the Ombudsman considers relevant to a matter under investigation. - 7.
 Make recommendations to the Governor and the General Assembly concerning the need for child protective services, adoption, or foster care legislation, policy, or practice without prior review by other offices, departments, or agencies in the executive branch in order to facilitate rapid implementation of recommendations or for suggested improvements to the recommendations.
-No other office, department, or agency shall prohibit the release of an Ombudsman's recommendation to the Governor or the
+No other office, department, or agency shall prohibit the release of an Ombudsman's recommendation to the Governor or the General Assembly. - B. The Ombudsman shall investigate all child fatality cases that occurred or are alleged to have